pxai/fjs/document/content/functionaljs.md

     );
 }
 ```
-Maybe you see those pesky change calls, and you may think this function is not pure at all because is doing something outside.
+Maybe you noticed those pesky change calls, and you may think this function is not pure at all because is doing something outside.
 But it’s not the case.
-If you look carefully, you’ll realize that it doesn’t really call that change function.
+If you look carefully, you’ll realize that it doesn’t really call that `change` function.
 This function will just return an HTML with some buttons that will fire an event if you click on them.

-The view function doesn’t know what is the purpose of change, but it’s easy to explain: change call will fire an update of the state.
-That will be managed in the next function.
+The view function doesn’t know what is the purpose of `change`, but it’s easy to explain: `change` call will fire an update of the state.
+That will be managed in the main function of the end.

 ### Update

-This update function is a pure function that given a model and a value, it will return a new model.
-If the value we pass is included in the allowed colors, that value will be returned.
+This `update` function is a pure function that given a model and a value, it will return a new model.
+If the value we pass is included in the allowed colours, that value will be returned.
 If not, the original model will be
 returned.

 ```JavaScript